‘Limited’ number of Oasis tickets left for sale

 “Tickets do not include VIP packages.
 Availability and pricing are subject to change.”

-When asked about this issue by the PA news agency, Ticketmaster said it does not set prices, and shared a link to its website where it says costs can be “fixed or market-based”.
+When asked about this issue by PA, Ticketmaster said it does not set prices, and shared a link to its website where it says costs can be “fixed or market-based”.

+It is believed that ticket prices are set by the promoters, not the artists.

 Oasis will tour the UK & Ireland in summer 2025!Tickets go on sale this Saturday 31st August.IRE 🎟️ 8am ISTUK 🎟 9am BSTFull information 👉https://t.co/EtNuE2Hx6b *These dates will be the band’s exclusive European appearances. pic.twitter.com/C5I0NVWS68